Gerold55/laptop/API.md

 - `fullscreen` - (boolean) Do not add app-background and window buttons
 - `view` - (boolean) The definition is a view.
 That means the app/view is not visible in launcher
 - `formspec_func(app, os)` - Function, should return the app formspec (mandatory) During definition the "app" and the "os" are available
+- `appwindow_formspec_func(launcher_app, app, os)`- Only custom launcher app: App background / Window decorations and buttons
 - `receive_fields_func(app, os, fields, sender)` Function for input processing.
 The "app" and the "os" are available inside the call
 `laptop.register_view(internal_shortname, { definitiontable })` - add a new app or view
 same as register_app, but the view flag is set. app_name and app_icon not necessary

 ## App Object
-`local app = laptop.get_app(internal_shortname, os)` - Give the app object internal_shortname, connected to given os.
+`local app = os:get_app(appname)` - Give the app object internal_shortname, connected to given os.
 Not necessary in formspec_func or receive_fields_func because given trough interface
 - `data = app:get_storage_ref(appname)` - Returns a "persitant" data table that means the data in this table is not lost between formspec_func, receive_fields_func, apps-switch or on/off.
 Appname is optional to get data from other app
 - `app:back_app() - Go back to previous app/view
 - `app:exit_app() - Delete call stack and return to launcher